-The Department of Defense (DoD) Sexual Assault Prevention and Response (SAPR) Program helps prevent sexual assault involving service members through training and education programs; provides treatment and support to victims of sexual assault; and promotes military system accountability when sexual assaults are reported and investigated.
+The DoD Sexual Assault Prevention and Response Program helps prevent sexual assault involving service members through training and education programs, provides treatment and support to victims of sexual assault and promotes military system accountability when sexual assaults are reported and investigated.

-Sexual Assault Response Coordinator (SARC).
-The SARC serves as the single point of contact at the installation/unit level to coordinate a response to sexual assault when a report is made, assisting the senior commander in ensuring victims receive responsive care, and referring or assigning victims to a victim advocate.
+- Sexual assault response coordinator – The sexual assault response coordinator serves as the single point of contact at the installation/unit level to coordinate a response to sexual assault when a report is made, assisting the senior commander in ensuring victims receive responsive care and referring or assigning victims to a victim advocate.

-Victim Advocates.
-Victim advocates are available twenty-four hours a day through personal or telephonic contact to help victims of sexual assault consider their options and learn more about their rights, with the goal of ensuring victims are actively involved in all aspects of their safety and service plans.
+- Victim advocates – Victim advocates are available 24 hours a day through personal or telephonic contact to help victims of sexual assault consider their options and learn more about their rights, with the goal of ensuring victims are actively involved in all aspects of their safety and service plans.
 Victim advocacy services include:

 - Assessment of safety and assistance developing a safety plan

 - Assessment of medical needs, information about a sexual assault forensic examination and referral to medical care

 - Information about the installation’s response to a report of sexual assault, including information about reporting options and the military disciplinary system